actuallyrizzn/smcp-imap-smtp/README.md

 # SMCP IMAP/SMTP Tools

-Command-line tools for IMAP (email reading) and SMTP (email sending) that can be wrapped by UCW (Universal Command Wrapper) to become SMCP plugins.
+Command-line tools for IMAP (email reading) and SMTP (email sending) that can be used standalone or wrapped by UCW (Universal Command Wrapper) to become SMCP plugins for AI agents.

 ## Overview